Why We Love It

-During these 3 days, you will have a unique opportunity to meet the Marine Megafauna Foundation team, learn more about the Ocean Giants - manta rays and whale sharks and see how they engage the local community, adults and kids, to protect the Ocean.
-For more diving in the area, we recommend this dive shop in Tofo (10 dives starting from ...).
+During these three days, you will have a unique opportunity to meet the Marine Megafauna Foundation team, learn more about the ocean giants(ie. manta rays and whale sharks) and see how they engage the local community of adults and kids to protect the ocean.
+For more diving in the area, we recommend this dive shop in Tofo (7 nights starting from ...).

-The Marine Megafauna Foundation (MMF) is a globally-renowned NGO focused on scientific research that is used as the basis for development of educational content, inspirational movements, and sustainable conservation initiatives on an expanding list of underwater megafauna.
+The Marine Megafauna Foundation (MMF) is a globally-renowned NGO focused on scientific research that is used as the basis for development of educational content and sustainable conservation initiatives on an expanding list of underwater megafauna.
 What's megafauna?
 It's Greek for “large animal life”.
-Founded in 2009 by Dr Andrea Marshall and Dr Simon Pierce in Tofo.
-Their research has expanded to the Western Indian Ocean, the Americas, and Southeast Asia.
+Founded in 2009 by Dr. Andrea Marshall and Dr. Simon Pierce in Tofo, their initiatives have expanded to the Western Indian Ocean, the Americas, and Southeast Asia.

-For marine life lovers who want to learn more about the ocean giants, and the Foundation's efforts to protect them.
-The Marine Megafauna Foundation uses the pillars above to empower the community and raise awareness for the change, leading people to act.
-Non-diving partners are also welcome to join, as there is no diving involved and just an exciting snorkeling activity on Day 1.
+For marine life lovers who want to learn more about the ocean giants, and the Foundation's efforts to protect them, the Marine Megafauna Foundation uses the pillars above to empower the community and raise awareness for change, leading people to take action.
+There's no diving, but there is an exciting snorkeling activity on Day 1.

 Prices and Dates